Android 15 launched officially for Pixel on October 15th. This was about a month and a half after the release to AOSP on September 3rd.

 Android 15 for business introduces the ability to apply a limited set of security restrictions to specific apps outside the Work Profile.
 Existing personal app allowlist or blocklist policies can be extended to the new private space feature.
 In the future, additional privacy preserving security configurations for core apps will be introduced and made backward compatible with Android 15.

-The policies applied for permitted or blocked apps in a COPE deployment scenario also apply to the Private Space.
+The policies applied for permitted or blocked apps in a COPE deployment scenario also apply to the Private Space for AMAPI enrolments.
+CustomDPC EMMs will gain the same functionality at a later date (no ETA provided by Google).

 It popped up in the AE Customer Community and I think it's worth further discussion: